| What to do Responses Other reports Reports from China Gallery Not only plastic Not only China |

-No, you're not crazy or overly sensitive — there really is a horrible-smelling chemical coming from that made-in-China item you recently bought.
-New chemicals appear to have entered the Chinese manufacturing stream since around 2005 or so that are now flooding into US markets in a variety of products.
+No, you're not crazy or overly sensitive — there really is a horrible smelling chemical coming from that item you recently bought that was made in China.
+New chemicals appear to have entered the manufacturing stream in China since around 2005 or so that are now flooding into US (and now global) markets in a variety of products.
 Try Google on ["made in China smell"].
 Something in the nature of the problem has prevented a widespread response — US toxics laws are inadequate, most people are either oblivious to odor, are too busy, stoic, in denial, passive, or resigned, to do anything, or believe that the chemicals will “air out”, or don't realize this is a new problem, or — most dangerously — think it is “normal”.
 This Web site is created in the hope of changing that.
 Below is a description of how I came upon this issue, followed by responses to this web page, and other reports from the web on the problem.

 In the summer of 2007, on my last day in Beijing after teaching at a science summer school, I took a stroll and came across a music store.
 I ended up buying a low priced violin and traditional Chinese hulusi.
 The hulusi case, pictured here, put out an odor I had never smelled before.
 It reminded me of something though... and that was the sheep dip I had used raising sheep in 4-H as a child in California.
 I had no idea as a kid what sheep dip was — it was just something you used to keep your sheep clean.
 I later looked it up and it was some kind of organophosphate pesticide solution.